ng-Classic/ng-classic/aio/content/guide/forms.md

 <div class="alert is-helpful">

-Angular Classicsupports two design approaches for interactive forms.
+Angular Classic supports two design approaches for interactive forms.
-You can build forms by using Angular Classic[template syntax and directives](guide/glossary#template "Definition of template terms") to write templates with the form-specific directives.
+You can build forms by using Angular Classic [template syntax and directives](guide/glossary#template "Definition of template terms") to write templates with the form-specific directives.
 This tutorial describes the directives and techniques to use when writing templates.
 You can also use a reactive or model-driven approach to build forms.

 Template-driven forms are suitable for small or simple forms, while reactive forms are more scalable and suitable for complex forms.
-For a comparison of the two approaches, see [Introduction to Forms](guide/forms-overview "Overview of Angular Classicforms.")
+For a comparison of the two approaches, see [Introduction to Forms](guide/forms-overview "Overview of Angular Classic forms.")

 </div>

-You can build almost any kind of form with an Angular Classictemplate &mdash;login forms, contact forms, and pretty much any business form.
+You can build almost any kind of form with an Angular Classic template &mdash;login forms, contact forms, and pretty much any business form.
 You can lay out the controls creatively and bind them to the data in your object model.
 You can specify validation rules and display validation errors, conditionally allow input from specific controls, trigger built-in visual feedback, and much more.